emusiiwa/CerebRAN-X/README.md

 # Dataset Description

-The CerebRAN dataset is a balanced collection of behavioural indicators designed for training and evaluating machine learning-based ransomware detectors.
+The CerebRAN-X dataset is a balanced collection of behavioural indicators designed for training and evaluating machine learning-based ransomware detectors.
 The dataset was created by performing dynamic analysis on 2,415 unique software samples in a Cuckoo Sandbox environment running a Windows 7 guest.

 The dataset comprises: